jyg/carto_p5/README.md

 * mouseDragged()
 * mouseMoved()

-pd4web doesn't allow to send lists from js.
-A workaround is to sequentially send atoms to specials receivers (see index.html and main.pd files)
+pd4web doesn't allow to send lists to puredata from js script.
+A workaround is to sequentially send atoms to specials receivers, with pd patch reconcatening the list (see index.html and main.pd files)